MPhil/PhD

 How detailed a research proposal are we looking for on the application form?

-What you put on the form and exactly what you end up researching may be rather different, but in order to judge whether or not to offer you a place, the Department needs to know whether you have the broad outlines of a viable project.
+What you put on the form and the exactly what you end up researching may be rather different, but in order to judge whether or not to offer you a place, the Department needs to know whether you have the broad outlines of a viable project.
 This means:

-• a project that is both worthwhile and interesting, but not over-ambitious
+• A project that is both worthwhile and interesting, but not overly ambitious

-• a project that can realistically be achieved within the confines of PhD on a full-time (4 years maximum) or part-time (8 years maximum) basis
+• A project that can realistically be achieved within the confines of PhD on a full-time (4 years maximum) or part-time (8 years maximum) basis

-• we need to be sure that you have thought about it carefully and are fully committed to the research
+• We need to be sure that you have thought about it carefully and are fully committed to the research

-• we need to be sure that you understand what is involved in doing a PhD
+• We need to be sure that you understand what is involved in doing a PhD

-• your research proposal should give us enough information to be able to reach a decision about whether to interview you.
+Your research proposal should give us enough information to be able to reach a decision about whether to interview you.

 When to apply